jtclarkjr/forex-react-mobile/README.md

 - Code is automatically linted and formatted with oxlint and Prettier
 - Animation performance is optimized using native drivers
 - Storage includes automatic data migration for version compatibility
+- NEED TODO: For WEB fix rearrange, Delete, Close details from screen (not just browser back)

 ## License